Vodafone Broadband Plans Review

 |Price Per Month From

-As you can see, at face value Vodafone is one of the dearest providers on the market, but what it lacks in ‘bang for buck’ it makes up for in freebies and enticing bonuses.
+As you can see, at face value Vodafone is one of the middle-of-the-road providers on the market as far as price goes, but what it lacks in ‘bang for buck’ it makes up for in freebies and enticing bonuses.
 As mentioned earlier, you can expect things like free Neon on-demand movies and shows for a year, as well as free speed upgrades.

 - Spark has offers like free Netflix for a whole year

-- Orcon has Xbox One plans and free Apple TV on some deals
+- Orcon has Apple TV on some deals

 - Other providers like Slingshot also offer a free Google Chromecast streaming dongle

-Vodafone’s $300 credit offer and cash-back installation promise also help sweeten the deal and may make Vodafone a premier provider for first-rate service.
+Vodafone’s gift card and cash-back installation offers also help sweeten the deal and may make Vodafone a premier provider for first-rate service.
 Vodafone may get a bad rap, as it scored a comparatively low three stars overall in our customer satisfaction ratings, but there may be a lot of value to be had with Vodafone behind those comparatively high prices.

 Is a Vodafone internet plan a good idea?